Problem

 We initialize the

-is 2, we need to do 1 transformation; ifn
+resto 1 first, then ifnis 2, we need to do 1 transformation; ifnis 3, we need to do2tranformation. -

 During each transformation, we have a varialbe

-to keep track of the temporary result.
-After the tranformation, we updateres
+tempto keep track of the temporary result.
+After the tranformation, we updateresto the transformation result; when we finish the loop, we return theresstring. -

 In each transformation, start pointing from the first character of

-and move the pointer to the next character and repeat the process, until the current character to the end because there is no next character to compare, or until the current character is not the same as the next character.
-We append the count and the current character to theres
+res, compare it with the next character, if they are the same, then updatecountand move the pointer to the next character and repeat the process, until the current character to the end because there is no next character to compare, or until the current character is not the same as the next character.
+We append the count and the current character to theres.
+Before we compare, we set thecountback to 1. -

 Finally return